nvidia-holoscan/holohub/applications/simple_radar_pipeline/cpp/README.md

 While this example generates 'offline' complex-valued data, it could be extended to accept streaming data from a phased array system or simulation via modification of the `SignalGeneratorOperator`.

-The output of this demonstration is a measure of the number of pulses per channel per second processed on GPU.
+The output of this demonstration is a measure of the number of pulses per second processed on GPU.

  The main objectives of this demonstration are to:
 - Highlight developer productivity in building an end-to-end streaming application with Holoscan and existing GPU-Accelerated Python libraries